alphagov/govuk-prototype-kit-docs/docs/v13/documentation/publishing.md

 Older versions of the Prototype Kit require a username - you can [migrate your prototype to version 13](./migrate-an-existing-prototype) or set a username.

 Add another environment variable where the `name` is `USERNAME` and the `value` is whatever username you want to use.

+## If you want to create additional passwords

+In some cases you might want to give temporary access to your prototype, eg. for a round of user research or to show it to a stakeholder.

+To support this, you can create additional passwords.
+You can revoke these later whilst still providing access for your team via the primary password.

+To set additional passwords, you need to first add an environment variable PASSWORD_KEYS that lists the keys of the additional passwords:

+- PASSWORD_KEYS=PASSWORD_01,PASSWORD_02

+The password keys are not the passwords, they just identify them.
+They can take any unique value that’s a valid environment variable.

+To specify the passwords, add an environment variable for each one, like this:

+- PASSWORD_01=password01
+- PASSWORD_02=password02

+Please make sure your prototype kit is version **13.15.0** or later to allow this functionality to work.